MennaAnwar/SimpleCalculator-React/README.md

-# Simplr Calculator App using React.js
+# Simple Calculator App using React.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).